maj-biostat/misc-notes/manjaro.md

 https://forum.manjaro.org/t/howto-set-up-prime-with-nvidia-proprietary-driver/40225

 If you can deal with it then the simplest approach is to turn off the internal gpu via the uefi and to power the output ports by the gpu.

-Note the 'in short' text here:
+Specifically, note the 'in short' text here:
 http://www.daknetworks.com/blog/453-dell-precision-7720-graphics